puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/macos.md

 ### scanApps() -> `Applications[]`

-Scans the entire filesystem under /System/Volumes/Data and tries to parse all Applications.
+Scans the entire filesystem under /System/ and tries to parse all Applications.

 Includes embedded Apps, Frameworks, and any file that ends with `%/Contents/Info.plist`

 Use `listApps()` if you a simpler Application listing

+### dockTiles() -> `Applications[]`

+Scans the entire filesystem under /System looking for Applications that use DockTile persistence.
+See https://theevilbit.github.io/beyond/beyond_0032/ for details on Dock Tile PlugIns

+Includes embedded Apps, Frameworks, and any file that ends with `%/Contents/Info.plist`